FedericoGarciaGarcia/UnityTubeExtrusion/README.md

 Before tube extrusion, the following properties may be specified:

-* *Skip polylines:* how many polylines should be skipped.
-0 by default (all polylines are read).
 * *Deque size:* how many tubes are to be sent to the GPU each frame after extrusion.
 If value is too high, there will be a performance hit.
 50 by default.
 * *Decimation:* beween 0 and 1.
 Percentage of points to be used in each polyline.
 0 means all points are used, 0.5 means only half the points are used, etc. Points are evenly skipped.
 Useful for dense polylines.
 0 by default.
 * *Scale:* rescaling of the polylines.
 1 by default (no rescaling).